 Our business is at the intersection of the biopharmaceutical and financial services sectors.
-In many ways, our investments in biopharmaceutical royalties are similar to alternative investments made by asset management firms, though it is necessary that our employees be leading experts in the biopharmaceutical space.
+In many ways, our investments in biopharmaceutical royalties are similar to alternative investments made by asset management firms, though it is necessary that employees be leading experts in the biopharmaceutical space.
 To that end, Semler Brossy and the Management Development and Compensation Committee felt it was necessary to create a peer group that reflected the influence of these two industries on our approach to talent management and, given our higher margin business, establish the group using profitability as the core sizing metric.
 Our peer group consisted of the companies listed in the charts below.

-Biopharmaceutical Peer Group (13) Eli Lilly Johnson & Johnson Merck & Co.
-Pfizer AbbVie Bristol-Myers Squibb Amgen Gilead Biogen Vertex Pharmaceuticals Incyte Regeneron • BioMarin Financial Services C Comparator Group (10) Blackstone • Apollo Jefferies Sculptor Capital Management • T. Rowe Price • Ares Affiliated Managers Group management • Carlyle Invesco Lazard
+Biopharmaceuti cal Peer Group (13)

+Eli LillyJohnson & JohnsonMerck & Co.Pfizer AbbVieBristol-Myers SquibbAmgenGilead Biogen Vertex Pharmaceuticals Incyte Regeneron

+Financial Services (Comparator Group (9)

+• Blackstone • Apollo • Jefferies

+T. Rowe Price • Ares Affiliated Managers Group

+• Carlyle Invesco Widnagers Group